 The ski lift has two snow cannons, but they can only be used at the bottom of the slope and are far from sufficient.

-- A snow cannon can produce snow from around zero degrees, but our cannons only cover a small area.
-In the long term, we hope that we can develop and get a snow cannon further up the slope, he explains.
+– A snow cannon can produce snow from around zero degrees, but our cannons only cover a small area.
+In the long term, we hope to develop and have a snow cannon further up the piste, he explains.

-- There is plenty of water up there.
-The snow melts and the track is under water.
-The machines must run on snow - not on this terrain, he says.
+– There's a lot of water up there.
+The snow is melting, and the trail is under water.
+The machines have to run on snow – not on this terrain, he says.

 The city's winter gem

 Opening day usually attracts around 300 people.
-The ski lift is not only for skiers, but also a meeting point for families and spectators.
+The ski lift is not only for skiers, but also a gathering point for families and spectators.

-- It is one of the city's gems.
-People come to drink coffee, eat a French hotdog or a toast and watch children and grandchildren skiing, says Qulu Heilmann.
+– It's one of the city's gems.
+People come to drink coffee, eat a French hot dog or a piece of toast and watch their children and grandchildren ski, says Qulu Heilmann.

-But this year, both guests and staff must arm themselves with patience.
-The employees – four men in total – use the waiting time to clean up the workshop, prepare spare parts and service equipment.
+But this year, both guests and staff will have to be patient.
+The employees – four in total – are spending the waiting time cleaning up the workshop, preparing spare parts and servicing equipment.

-- We follow the weather forecast every day and look 10 days ahead.
-It looks like it will continue to be mild this coming week, but on Wednesday 10th January there is a chance of snow.
-We really hope that there will be a lot, he says.
+– We follow the weather forecast every day and look 10 days ahead.
+It looks like it will continue to be mild next week, but on Wednesday, January 10, there is a chance of snow.
+We really hope there will be a lot of it, he says.

-Until then, both the small and the large ski lift are standing still.
-The carriers are still in the garage and in the shed by the big lift – ready, but unused.
+Until then, both the small and large ski lifts are out of service.
+The ski lifts are still in the garage and in the shed by the large lift – ready, but unused.

-- Of course we hope that the weather gods will be with us soon, says Qulu Heilmann and looks out over the dark, snow-free piste.
+– Of course we hope that the weather gods will be with us soon, says Qulu Heilmann, looking out over the dark, snow-free piste.

 Abonnementer